frankmeza/frankmeza/src/pages/pages/2018-05-20---now/index.md

 # What I'm into right now

+## June 15, 2020

-## In the Physical World
+### In the Physical World

-I am SUPERRRR looking forward to this trip to Montana!!
+I am SUPERRRR looking forward to this trip to Montana in less than a week!

-## Code Exploration
+### Code Exploration

+- a new [React project](https://github.com/frankmeza/labyrinth-react-ts) to learn about and use React hooks
 - more [Rust study](https://github.com/frankmeza/rust-notes)
-- a new [React Typescript project](https://github.com/frankmeza/labyrinth-react-ts) using hooks